 I used to feel nervous walking into classrooms.
 But now my life is a performance, and I'm the artist.
 So I walk into rooms with confidence.
-I wake up every day feeling like a superhero.
+I wake up every day feeling like poetry, it was just for me.
+I didn't share it with anyone.
+But when I wrote rap, I wrote about things everyone could relate to because we're all just dealing.
+I liked thinking that maybe my words would resonate with someone and help them like other artists helped me.